 At least three to four months before the expected date of submission the nominations for examiners should be forwarded to the University Research Awards Sub-committee.
-Selection criteria for the appointment of examiners can be found under Appendix A of this Handbook.
-The role and responsibilities of the Internal Examiner can be found under Appendix B of this Handbook.
+Selection criteria for the appointment of examiners can be found under Appendix A and the Process for Checking Right to Work in the UK can be found under Appendix B of this Handbook.
+The role and responsibilities of the Internal Examiner can be found under Appendix C of this Handbook.